BAkinmarin/the-cleaning-hack-calculator/README.md

 > Useful guide by Sogo Ogundowole on GSpread: Automate Google Sheet with Python.
 Helped broaden my understanding of GSpread methods and applications.

 ### [Finxter](https://blog.finxter.com/how-to-print-italic-text-in-python/)
-> Useful guide for adding styles to text.
+> Useful guide for adding styles to text in terminal.

 ### [Stack Overflow](https://stackoverflow.com/questions/23294658/asking-the-user-for-input-until-they-give-a-valid-response)
 > Useful for resolving name validation issues encountered when using try and except statements.
 Provided better understanding of various methods of name input validation using if-else statements.